 Yes, generally.
 Employee calls are subject to the same state recording laws as customer calls.

 Some states, particularly California, explicitly protect employee privacy.
-Recording employee calls without their knowledge can violate state wiretapping laws even if you're the employer.
+Recording employee calls without their knowledge can be a problem even if you're the employer.

 Best practice: Notify employees in writing that calls may be monitored and recorded for quality assurance, training, and business purposes.
 Include this disclosure in your employee handbook and get signed acknowledgment.
 This provides both legal protection and transparency.